 Any RNZCUC registrar working in an ED with no RNZCUC Fellow or senior registrar should first seek dispensation.

 ED often run training events or symposia with multiple foci.
 Peer review may be part of this.
 If the event includes feedback, guidance, or critique of your clinical performance and is in a group format, it may be classed as peer review for the purposes of RNZCUC recertification.
 Record your peer review activities on ePortfolio using the template below.

 - mortality and morbidity meetings.

 Otherwise, it may be claimed as a CME activity.
-Whichever option you choose, you cannot claim both peer review and CME points for the same activity (ie no “double dipping”).16 June 2019
+Whichever option you choose, you cannot claim both peer review and CME points for the same activity (ie no “double dipping”).25 August 2019

 Nominate one person to be responsible for writing minutes and sharing them with everyone present.
 An example of meeting minutes is shown below.
 This table can be downloaded as a word document here.